Zero-Shot Coreset Selection via Iterative Subspace Sampling: Related Work

 \section{Related Work}

-{\bf Dataset Distillation} is similar to coreset selection in that it comprises many innovative methods for data-efficient deep learning.
-On a functional level, the objectives of many coreset methods also apply to dataset distillation, however, as opposed to selecting a subset of \textit{existing} data for a coreset, dataset distillation aims to generate a much smaller dataset with \textit{synthetic} examples that yield the same performance as the larger initial dataset \cite{datadistillcomp24}.
+{\bf Dataset Distillation} is similar to coreset selection in that it supports data-efficient deep learning.
+On a functional level, the objectives of many coreset methods also apply to dataset distillation.
+However, as opposed to selecting a subset of \textit{existing} data for a coreset, dataset distillation aims to generate a much smaller dataset with \textit{synthetic} examples that yield the same performance as the larger initial dataset \cite{datadistillcomp24}.
 Notable dataset distillation methods generate synthetic examples relative to the initial dataset by matching gradients \cite{zhao2021dataset}, differentiable Siamese augmentation for better synthesis \cite{pmlr-v139-zhao21a}, aligning features \cite{Wang_2022_CVPR}, multi-step parameter matching \cite{Cazenavette_2022_CVPR}, and embedding space distribution matching \cite{Zhao_2023_WACV}.
-These dataset distillation methods are remarkable for their creation of small but effective synthetic training datasets.
-On the other hand, our current work focuses on evaluating and selecting coresets from existing real-world data.
+These dataset distillation methods are remarkable for creating small but effective synthetic training datasets.
+Alternatively, to utilize real-world data, our current work selects and evaluates coresets from already existing data.

-{\bf Active Learning} is another active research area with many contributions to data-efficient deep learning.
-The goal of active learning is to enable learning algorithms to perform better with less training by letting them choose their own data \cite{Bu12}, which is especially useful in cases where large portions of data are unlabeled and manual labeling is expensive \cite{BeEtAl18}.
-In fact, active learning encompasses the particularly hard problem of starting selection with no initial labeled examples, i.e., the cold start problem \cite{ColdStart98}.
+{\bf Active Learning} is another research area that supports data-efficient deep learning by enabling learning algorithms to choose their own data to improve performance with less training \cite{Bu12}, which is especially useful when large portions of data are unlabeled and labeling data is expensive \cite{BeEtAl18}.
+In fact, active learning encompasses the particularly hard problem of starting selection without initial labeled examples, i.e., the cold start problem \cite{ColdStart98}.
 Notably, some recent active learning methods focus on the importance of coverage diversity in data selection \cite{Ash2020Deep,NEURIPS2021_64254db8}.
-However, these methods actively train and select data on an increasing set for a specific model, which is not conducive for \textit{model-agnostic}, \textit{one-shot} coreset selection.
+However, these methods iteratively train and select data on an increasing set for a specific model.
+Alternatively, our work selects data without initial labels for a \textit{single}, \textit{model-agnostic} training phase.